 - Applets are composed of triggers and actions

 - Triggers tell an Applet to start, and actions are the end result of an Applet run

-To use an Applet, you'll need a free IFTTT account.
-Then you need to connect your apps and devices to IFTTT, so we can help them talk to each other.
+To use an Applet, you'll need to create a free IFTTT account.
+Then you'll need to connect your apps and devices to IFTTT, so we can help them talk to each other.

-Here's a short tutorial that shows you how easy it is to turn on an Applet.
+Here's a short tutorial that shows you how easy it is to enable an Applet.

 - When IFTTT launched in 2010, Applets were called Recipes

 - Our name "IFTTT" comes from "if this, then that," because the first Recipes had one trigger and one action

 - Today, Applets can have more than one action ("if this, then that, and that") and/or conditional filters ("if this, and that, then that")